Opening of Abu Dhabi's Louvre pushed back to 2016

-ABU DHABI (Reuters) - The opening of Abu Dhabi’s branch of the iconic Louvre museum has been postponed until next year because building work still needs doing, a senior official said on Saturday, the latest delay to the high-profile project.
+ABU DHABI, Oct 3 (Reuters) - The opening of Abu Dhabi’s branch of the iconic Louvre museum has been postponed until next year because building work still needs doing, a senior official said on Saturday, the latest delay to the high-profile project.

 The museum was originally scheduled to open in 2012 but that target was pushed back until this year.
 Majed al Mansoori, chairman of state-owned Tourism Development and Investment Company (TDIC), said authorities were now aiming for late 2016.